 It’s freezing in here!

-A surprising, and maybe less common, invisible symptom of fibromyalgia is acrocyanosis, accompanied by excessive perspiration.
+A surprising, and maybe less common, an invisible symptom of fibromyalgia is acrocyanosis, accompanied by excessive perspiration.

 Go ahead.
 You are allowed to stare blankly at your screen while thinking, “Acro-whaa?”